devYaoYH/audio_splitter/README.md

 ## Audio Segment Timestamps config file format
 ```
+mm:ss name of segment
 hh:mm:ss name of segment
 ```

 List of lines specifying the start time of this segment and its name separated by a whitespace.
+Time can be either minutes:seconds or hour:minutes:seconds.
+Either is allowable, an exception will be thrown if the format is incorrect.

 ## Output format
 ```